 The League ended after the clubs agreed to return to play on June 17 behind closed doors.

-Here are the close game dates and where they are broadcast:
+Here are the close game dates until the beginning of the English league:

 FA Cup final on August 1.